cogent3/ensembldb3/doc/admin.rst

     $ ensembl_admin show --release 85 -m /path/to/mysql.cfg

-will display all databases from release 85 on the mysql host in the config provided to ``-m``.
+will display all databases from release 85 on the mysql host in the server specified by ``mysql.cfg``.

 Trouble shooting
 ================